Yaguarón: History

 Located in the foot of a hill with the same name, the city started as a Franciscan Mission to the Guaraní population.

 In 1600, Fray Alonso de Buenaventura and his followers built an imposing church that still stands today and is one of the most beautiful examples of Franciscan construction in Paraguay.

 The Paraguayan dictator José Gaspar Rodríguez de Francia was born in Yaguarón in 1766.

 Climate

 The average temperature is 21 C, in summer reaching 39 C and in winter dropping to 2 C.

 Demographics

 It has a total of 27,250 inhabitants, 13,965 men and 13,286 women, according to information provided by the Statistics, Polls and Census General Direction.

 Economy

 The city's economy is based on agriculture and production of clothes and sports gear.

 Transportation

-Located 48 kilometers from Asunción, capital of the country, the city is served by Route No. 1 "Mcal.
+Located 48 kilometers from Asunción, the capital of the country, the city is served by Route No. 1 "Mcal.
 Francisco Solano López".